Surf's Up (album): Retrospective assessments

 Conversely, Scott Schinder wrote in Icons of Rock (2006) that Surf's Up "lacked the solid group dynamic that had elevated Sunflower" despite two "impressive songwriting contributions from Carl".
 James E. Perone, writing in The 100 Greatest Bands of All Time (2015), opined that "the album's lyrical themes are so wide ranging that the social commentary tended to get somewhat lost, and the year 1971 was late enough in the counterculture era that 'Student Demonstration Time' and 'A Day in the Life of a Tree' seem like a case of too little, too late."
-Stebbins opined that the album suffered from a lack of Dennis songs and was not as strong as Sunflower in its totality.
+Stebbins opined that the album suffered from a lack of Dennis songs and was not as strong as Sunflower.
 Record Collectors Jamie Atkins said that the lack of Dennis songs was balanced by the strong offerings from Carl, although Rieley's "awkward wordplay ... was rather less clever than he had perhaps intended.
 Happily, they did not detract from the quality of the songs:"

-John Wetton named Surf's Up his favorite prog album of all-time, elaborating: "The summer of '71 had so many musical milestones ... but Surf's Up was a revelation.
-I was in Family, a major player in the first wave of British progressive bands, but this collection from the iconic California surf-pop band shifted my parameters, blurring all the boundaries of my musical vocabulary. ...
-And the cover?
-Mega prog!"
+John Wetton named Surf's Up his favorite progressive rock album of all time, elaborating: "The summer of '71 had so many musical milestones ... but Surf's Up was a revelation.
+I was in Family, a major player in the first wave of British progressive bands, but this collection from the iconic California surf-pop band shifted my parameters, blurring all the boundaries of my musical vocabulary."